Mizumi

-Mizumi is a Japanese fine dining restaurant within Wynn Las Vegas on the Las Vegas Strip.
+Mizumi is a Japanese fine dining restaurant within Wynn Macau and Wynn Las Vegas on the Las Vegas Strip.
 Mizumi serves "freshly sourced Japanese ingredients presented creatively as tempura, teppanyaki and sushi."

 There is also a Michelin-starred Mizumi location at the Wynn Palace Cotai.
 Jeff Ramsey serves as executive chef of the Las Vegas location and executive chef Hironori Maeda helms the Wynn Palace location.

 History

 The first Mizumi opened in Wynn Macau in 2006.
 The second Mizumi location opened at Wynn Las Vegas in the former space of Okada on May 4, 2012 under the leadership of executive chef Devin Hashimoto.
 The restaurant was later headed by executive chef Min Kim.

 The Las Vegas Mizumi restaurant was extensively renovated in 2023 to install "dramatic teak beams and traditional Japanese wood joinery, deep indigo blue, lantern lighting, and natural stone floors."

 Following the renovation, Jeff Ramsey was named executive chef.
 Jeff Ramsey previously opened Kintsugi in 2019, which was named a Michelin-selected restaurant in 2022 and 2023.
 Ramsey competed and won as a challenger on Iron Chef Thailand in 2022.